MicrosoftDocs/minecraft-creator/creator/Documents/CommandsIntroduction.md

 ms.author: v-bbortree
 title: Introduction to Commands ms.prod: gaming
-description: A guide covering how Commands work in-game, the syntax that is used and what parameters are available to use.
+description: "A guide covering how Commands work in-game, the syntax that is used, and what parameters are available"
 ---

 # Introduction to Commands